How to Avoid Online Car Shipping Scams

 As with all online transactions please check the credentials of who are you are dealing with.
 If it sounds to good too be true, then it normally is.
 Please also be aware that anyone can just copy and paste a website, change a few contact details and they are in business.
 Always check out the website URL and contact the real site owners if you are suspicious.

 If you receive an email from someone check that the email is coming from a reputable website.
 If it is coming from just an email account and not a genuine company be very, very suspicious.

 UK shipping companies, or Freight Forwarders, belong to the British International Freight Association (BIFA).
 You can check their site here: www.bifa.org.
 Better still why not call the shipping agent personally and check them out.
 They do a good job and will be happy to help and advise on all things shipping.
 If you get that itchy feeling in the back of your neck and say Hmmmm.
 Then walk away.

 NEVER SEND MONEY BY WESTERN UNION, LEGITIMATE COMPANIES AND HONEST FOLK HAVE BANK ACCOUNTS.
 BANK ACCOUNTS ARE TRACEABLE.

 Spread the word, pass this message on: If you have a website which would benefit from this information then please feel free to copy all or any of this information.
 I am the author.
 It is copyright free.
-This article has been written by Jim Limerick, managing director of 1st Move International.
 This article is copyright free and can be used by any parties, provided acknowledgement is made to the author and a link back to www.autoshippers.co.uk is placed on the your web page.

 And finally a note to the scammers...